magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38799-downloadable-products-were-not-saved-after-creating-a-staging-update.md

 ---
-title: "MDVA-38799: Downloadable products weren't saved after creating a staging update"
+title: "MDVA-38799: Downloadable products not saved after creating a staging update"
 labels:
 ---

-The MDVA-38799 Magento patch solves the issue where downloadable products weren't saved after creating a staging update.
-This patch is available when the Magento Quality Patch (MQP) tool 1.1.0 is installed.
+The MDVA-38799 Magento patch solves the issue where downloadable products are not saved after creating a staging update.
+This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.0 is installed.
 The patch ID is MDVA-38799.
-Please note that the issue is scheduled to be fixed in Magento 2.4.3.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3 ***(Magento version 2.4.3)***.

 ## Affected products and versions

 **The patch is created for Magento version:**

-Magento xxx (might be Commerce and/or Commerce Cloud; no period after versions)
+Adobe Commerce on cloud architecture 2.4.1 ***(Magento Commerce Cloud 2.4.1)***

 **Compatible with Magento versions:**

-Magento xxx (might be Commerce and/or Commerce Cloud; no period after versions)
+Adobe Commerce and Adobe Commerce on cloud architecture 2.3.0-2.4.2-p1 ***Magento Commerce and Magneto Commerce Cloud 2.3.0-2.4.2-p1***

 >![info]
 >